-The case for Land Value Tax
+The case for Location Value Tax

 Every economic crisis in living memory has been preceded by an unsustainable and speculative rise in property values, commercial/industrial as well as residential.
 The link between property values and bank and building society lending is strong and causal.
 Excessive lending fuels property prices.